 This online archive delivers essential primary sources for the study and understanding of the challenges facing the European peoples in the aftermath of World War II.
 It covers the politics and administration of the post war refugee crisis in Europe well as the day-to-day survival of the refugees themselves.

 Reports, letters, cables, and other documents on efforts to block the transfer of looted assets out of the country and the restoration of looted artworks to their rightful owners.

 SAFEHAVEN was the code name of a U.S.-led effort to block the transfer of German assets out of the country in the later years of World War II.
 The SAFEHAVEN project also identified and restored looted artworks to their rightful owners.
 The database contains reports, letters, cables, and other documents referring to SAFEHAVEN-related topics.
 The collection supports research in Holocaust Studies, European Studies, World War II Studies, Art History, Military History, Diplomatic History, Law and Legal History, and Political Science.

 Rare historical material from The Wiener Library, London, providing documentary evidence from many perspectives

-This online, easily searchable online resourced of rare historical material from The Wiener Library, London, provides documentary evidence for the study of Nazi Germany and its crimes against the Jewish people from many perspectives.
+This online, easily searchable rare historical material from The Wiener Library, London, provides documentary evidence for the study of Nazi Germany and its crimes against the Jewish people from many perspectives.
 The Wiener Library is the oldest institution in the world established to document the Nazi regime and its crimes against the Jewish people.
 The material in this online archive is organized into four sections: original Nazi propaganda materials, eyewitness accounts, photographic material, and Wiener Library publications.